jeffstieler/atlas-help/vagrant/boxes/limits.html.md

+---
+title: "Box Rate Limiting"
+---

-# Limits
+# Box Rate Limiting

 ## What is Rate Limiting?

 Rate limiting is a process to protect our quality of service we provide to you.
 Rate limiting will limit the number of requests a client may send to services over a set time interval.
 We track requests by IP address origin of the request.

 ## How many requests can I make?